ga-wdi-lessons/devise/readme.md

 </details>

-## You Do: Stack Overflow Hunt (10 minutes / 0:15)
+## You Do: Hashing vs. Encryption (10 minutes / 0:15)

 > 5 minutes exercise.
 5 minutes review.

-Read through the question and answers in [this Stack Overflow post](http://www.securityinnovationeurope.com/blog/whats-the-difference-between-hashing-and-encrypting).
+Read through the question and answers in [this blog post](http://www.securityinnovationeurope.com/blog/whats-the-difference-between-hashing-and-encrypting).

 Prepare to answer the following questions...